nestjsx/nestjs-typeorm-paginate/README.md

 > If you use `ParseIntPipe` on the query params (as in the example), don't forget to also add `DefaultValuePipe`.
 See [issue 517](https://github.com/nestjsx/nestjs-typeorm-paginate/issues/517) for more info.

-> the `route` property of the paginate options can also be the short version of an absolute path , In this case, it would be `/cats` instead of `http://cats.com/cats`
+> The `route` property of the paginate options can also be the short version of an absolute path , In this case, it would be `/cats` instead of `http://cats.com/cats`

 ### Example Response